Happiness for Beginners: Plot

 In Helen's hiking group, they gossip about Jake and Windy, suggesting chemistry, as a quick kiss is mentioned.
 While everyone else is checking the map, Hugh foolishly plays balance beam on a rotten log, breaking his leg, as Mason freezes.
 Helen goes for help.

 Helen catches up with the lead group after nightfall, so they decide to go find them at dawn.
 Sharing a tent with Jake, she tells him about her middle brother Nathan.
 He drowned when Helen was six, which she felt responsible for.
 The family unraveled, as their dad, then their mother, left them.
 They both act jealous: Jake over her accepting Mike's constant messages and Helen over his kiss with Windy, although it was during a game of Truth or Dare.

 Early in the morning, they carry Hugh on a makeshift stretcher to a waiting ambulance three miles away.
 The next day, they all relax and chat and when dusk falls, Helen seeks out Jake, who is absent.
-Grateful, he hugs her then explains he inherited a degenerative eye disease so is gradually going blind.
-It affects him mostly at night and is why he couldn't find his dropped glasses, and also why he'd stopped practicing medicine.
+Grateful, he hugs her then explains he inherited a degenerative eye disease, so is gradually going blind.
+It affects him mostly at night and is why he could not find his dropped glasses, and also why he had stopped practicing medicine.
 They nearly kiss but are interrupted.

 The next day, back at the motel, karaoke and other farewell activities are planned, but Helen ducks out after overhearing Jake has someone at home.
 Driving to Gigi's, she can only think of him.
-Finally reading the Pablo Neruda poem he'd given her, she realises he has feelings for her.
+Finally reading the Pablo Neruda poem he had given her, she realises he has feelings for her.
 Gigi believes the trip has changed her and she might be in love.

 When Duncan comes over, Helen apologizes and vows to be a better sister.
 He insists she go out with him and Gigi to celebrate a birthday.
-Jake shows up and they finally kiss, after he confesses he's loved her for years.
+Jake shows up and they finally kiss, after he confesses he has loved her for years.
 The movie ends with a montage of Beckett repeatedly addressing many new groups of hikers, his great happiness.